eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/container_runtime.md

 There is currently no recommended alternative for Windows except using GitHub codespaces, a cloud-based development environment.

+An option would be to setup a VM (e.g. with VirtualBox or VMWare) running a Linux system with Docker Engine (see above).

 ## Other alternatives

-Besides our recommendations above there are further alternatives, that were not evaluated by us so far or we decided, not to give our recommendation so far.
+Besides our recommendations above, there are further alternatives, which are not yet evaluated by this project or have some other drawbacks, blocking a recommendation.

 For example, you could try [Podman](https://podman.io/)/[Buildah](https://buildah.io/), which can replace `docker run` and `docker build`, respectively.
 Podman is available for MacOS, Windows, and several Linux distributions.